volkerv/FileLog/README.md

-FileLog is a class that extends android.util.Log with file based logging.
+FileLog is a class that extends android.util.Log with file based logging:
+Every log message is logged via android.util.Log and also written to a text file on the device.

 How to use: